ajeglot/academic/content/education/PHD/index.md

 ## Introduction

-The objective of this research project was to optimize nitrogen removal from contaminated agricultural drainage water during the winter when water temperature are low.<br>
+The objective of this research project was to optimize nitrogen removal from contaminated agricultural drainage water during the winter when water temperatures are low.<br>
 The idea of the project was to first identify the active microbial commmunities in the biological treatment unit (also referred as bioreactor), then select native and non-native microbial species to be reinjected in the ecosystem to enhance nitrogen removal.<br>
 Therefore, during this project, I investigated the biochemistry and the microbial ecology of the ecosystem.
 Then I focused on microbial (bacterial and fungal) selection for bioaugmentaiton purposes.